 Work-life balance has always been a struggle, but as the months of remote work add up, finding ways to separate “work life” from “home life” has become an even greater challenge.
-In this week’s blog, we share eight ideas to help employees balance work and life, and provide a preview of our newest Daily Habits Plan dedicated to work-life balance.
+In this week’s blog, we share eight ideas to help employees balance work and life.

 Improving work-life balance seems overwhelming, even under normal circumstances.
 But it doesn’t have to be.
 Right now, more and more employers are realizing that their employees are feeling stressed, burned out, and ultimately exhausted in every aspect of their lives.
 And since employees spend most of their weekday working, it’s critical that organizations take steps to help their employees balance their work and life again.

 Here are eight tips employers can use to improve work-life balance for their employees:

 1. Encourage company leadership to model work-life balance behaviors.

 As we’ve been discussing in our blogs on stress and burnout, leaders and managers set the tone for how well the organization lives into its pledge to maintain healthy work-life boundaries.
 Researchers from ideas42, a nonprofit that uses behavioral science to solve real world problems, noted this about leaders: “While they expressed a desire for better work-life balance — if not for themselves, at least for the rest of their staff — they were often among the worst offenders, texting at 9 PM, emailing over the weekend or at night, and rarely taking vacation.”